 -the doctor answered:

 „I could feel a big change.
-I no longer have to do the same effort in order to speak a certain way (…), the conversation is very relaxed now. it feels like being wrapped up in a way that is very comfortable in the room. the atmosphere in the room is more warm and comfortable (…).
+I no longer have to do the same effort to speak a certain way (…), the conversation is very relaxed now. it feels like being wrapped up in a way that is very comfortable in the room. the atmosphere in the room is warmer and more comfortable (…).
 It means a lot, not only for my work but also for the conversation itself and the patients”.

-Because of fire demands and a low ceiling height it was not possible to make the best acoustic solution: a suspended ceiling in a grid system or a direct installation of a thicker product.
-To make sure that the clinic could still live up to the building regulation in regards to ceiling height and fire demands a glued 20 mm. solution was mounted (Ecophon FocusTM B).
+Because of fire demands and a low ceiling height, it was not possible to make the best acoustic solution: a suspended ceiling in a grid system or a direct installation of a thicker product.
+To make sure that the clinic could still live up to the building regulation regarding ceiling height and fire demands a glued 20 mm. solution was mounted (Ecophon FocusTM B).

-Next step in this clinic could be to install a few free hanging units and wall panels to make sure that the regulation was met on all frequency bands.
+The next step in this clinic could be to install a few free-hanging units and wall panels to make sure that the regulation was met on all frequency bands.